-In July 1960, Valentino met Giancarlo Giammetti in Rome and they became partners both in business and in life.
+In 1959, Valentino decided to open his own fashion house in Rome, with the help of his partner, Giancarlo Giammetti.
 While their romantic relationship was short-lived, they spent the rest of their careers together.
 Giammetti was the manager of commercial development for the House of Valentino and has said that in the last 50 years of knowing Garavani, the two have not spent more than eight weeks apart.

 In 1962 in Florence, Garavani made his worldwide debut with a couture collection at the Pitti Palace, which attracted the attention of celebrities and socialites alike.